sonots/time_with_zone/README.md

 # TimeWithZone

-Handle Time with Timezone without ActiveSupport or `ENV['TZ']` for thread-safety.
+Handle time with zone without ActiveSupport or `ENV['TZ']` for thread-safety.

 ## Installation